Osteopathy is a gentle hands-on treatment that is safe for people of all ages, from infants to seniors.

 How Does Osteopathy Work?

-The underlying principle of Osteopathy is to help the body to fix itself.
-We have an innate ability to heal ourselves ion given the opportunity.
-Sometimes this ability is blocked by physical restrictions.
-Osteopaths can release these blockages and allow the body to heal itself.
+The underlying principle of Osteopathy is to help the release the self healing mechanism of the body.
+We have an innate ability to heal ourselves given the opportunity.
+Sometimes this ability is blocked by physical restrictions or an imbalance in the nervous system.
+Osteopaths can release these blockages allowing this self healing mechanism to resolve the problem.

 What Can I Expect During Appointments?